Get More Show and Less Tell in Your Memoir

 Adjectives and adverbs often tell the reader what to feel or how to interpret the story instead of evoking that feeling and interpretation.
 While adjectives may seem to add color and movement and insight to a scene or description, they are often simply a lazy way to write.
-This is especially true of descriptive adjectives adjectives like beautiful and kind and nice!
+This is especially true of descriptive adjectives like beautiful and kind and nice!

 One possible solution to this problem is not especially difficult.
 Replace at least half of your descriptive adjectives and adverbs with settings, dialogue, and actions.